|Monthly Performance History for Account C Series NN Front-Load|

 (6) Each of the Divisions identified as a Russell LifePoints Variable Target Portfolio Series Fund ("LifePoints Fund") is a fund of funds and diversifies its assets by investing, at present, in other funds (the "Underlying Funds").
 Each LifePoints Fund seeks to achieve a specific investment objective in different combinations of the Underlying Funds.
 The LifePoints Fund allocates and reallocates its assets among the underlying funds and is exposed to the risks of the underlying funds in proportion to its asset allocation.
 Performance is based upon the actual mix of underlying funds recommended at a specific point in time, which may differ from the current mix.
 Investment in a LifePoints Fund involves expenses of both the LifePoints Fund and the Underlying Funds which together can be higher than those incurred when investing directly in an Underlying Fund.
 However, not all of the Underlying Funds may be available for investment under the Contract.

 Mason Street Advisors, LLC (MSA) is the principal investment adviser for all the Portfolios in the Northwestern Mutual Series Fund (Series Fund).
 (Portfolios in the Series Fund are identified by the parenthetical next to the portfolio name.)
 MSA has engaged and oversees sub-advisers who provide day-to-day management for certain of the Series Fund Portfolios.
 Each sub-adviser may be replaced without the approval of shareholders.
 Please see the prospectus for more information.
-Additional fund options are advised by Russell Investments, Fidelity Investments® and Neuberger Berman Management, Inc.
+Additional fund options are advised by Russell Investments, Fidelity Investments®, Neuberger Berman Management, Inc., and Credit Suisse Asset Management, LLC.

 Issuer: The Northwestern Mutual Life Insurance Company, 720 E. Wisconsin Avenue, Milwaukee, WI 53202-4797